 There is no provision to run 64-bit x86 apps on Windows 10 ARM version.
 You need 32-bit alternate versions of apps to download and use them.
 This is one of the limitations of Windows 10 on ARM.

 However, Microsoft has announced and released the preview of a new emulator to bring support for 64-bit x86 apps on Windows 10 ARM.
 This is an important step in the journey towards making the Windows 10 ARM version more usable and available for a wider audience.

 The new emulator which is available for preview is available for the Windows Insider Community.
 You can join the Windows Insider Program to try the emulation preview

 How to Install Windows 10 on M1 Mac with Parallels Desktop

 Parallels Desktop provides a simple way to install and use Windows 10 on M1 Macs.
 Follow the steps below to install and run Windows 10 ARM.

-Step 1: Visit the Parallels Desktop for M1 Mac Technical Preview page.
+Step 1: Visit the Parallels Desktop 16 for Mac.
 Read the instructions, scroll down and download the beta version of Parallels Desktop 16.

 Step 2: You need a Windows 10 ARM VHDX image file for which you need to be a member of the Windows Insider Program.